FadyHabibKelliny/Convert-Bulk-HEIC-to-PNG/README.md

 Usage
 Follow these steps to use the HEIC to PNG conversion tool:

-Place your HEIC files in the source folder.
+1- Change your source and destination path in the script

-Source Folder Path: "~/put/your/Source/path/folder"  #the folder that contains HEIC images Open your command prompt or terminal.
+source_folder = "/put/your/Source/path/folder"  #the folder that contains HEIC images.

-Navigate to the project directory:
+destination_folder = "/put/your/destination/path" #the folder that will contain PNG images.

+2- Run the script from your IDE
+OR

+If you run it from the console
 ```shell
 python convert_heic_to_png.py
 ```